ren8k/aws-cdk-gitlab-on-ecs/README.md

 ## Deployment

 > [!IMPORTANT]
-> For detailed deployment parameter configuration, please refer to [this guide](./docs/DEPLOY_OPTION.md).
+> For detailed deployment parameter configuration, refer to [this guide](./docs/DEPLOY_OPTION.md).

 > [!TIP]
-> For deployment using CloudShell, please refer to [this guide](./docs/DEPLOY_ON_CLOUDSHELL.md).
+> For deployment using CloudShell, refer to [this guide](./docs/DEPLOY_ON_CLOUDSHELL.md).

 You can adjust configuration parameters such as AWS region by editing `bin/aws-cdk-gitlab-on-ecs.ts`.
-For all available parameters, please also check the [`GitlabServerlessStackProps`](./lib/aws-cdk-gitlab-on-ecs-stack.ts) interface.
+For all available parameters, check the [`GitlabServerlessStackProps`](./lib/aws-cdk-gitlab-on-ecs-stack.ts) interface.

 Then, you can deploy the entire stack by running the following commands from the repository root: